jakowenko/double-take/README.md

 ## Features

-- UI and API bundled into single Docker image
+- Responsive UI and API bundled into single Docker image
 - Ability to password protect UI and API
 - Support for multiple detectors
 - Train and untrain images for subjects
 - Process images from NVRs
 - Publish results to MQTT topics
 - REST API can be invoked by other applications
+- Disable detection based on a schedule

+### Supported Architecture

+- amd64
+- arm64
+- arm/v7

 ### Supported Detectors